-The Department of History offers two degrees, the Bachelor of Arts (BA) and the Bachelor of Science in Education (BSEd).
+Ship’s Department of History offers two degrees, the Bachelor of Arts (BA) and the Bachelor of Science in Education (BSEd), with the option to elect a concentration in Public History.
 Students who elect the BA often use that degree as the springboard to graduate school, government service, and business careers.
 One of the biggest fields for career opportunities is the variety of positions available in local, state, and federal government.
-History majors are extremely well prepared to take civil service exams successfully and to provide the skills needed and wanted in most government jobs.
+Undergraduate history majors are extremely well prepared to take civil service exams successfully and to provide the skills needed and wanted in most government jobs.

-Our department offers courses in every world region during every major time period.
-The department fosters active collaboration between faculty and students, and has a strong commitment to engaging undergraduate students in faculty-student research projects.
+The department offers courses in most world regions and a wide variety of time periods.
+We foster active collaboration between faculty and students, and have a strong commitment to engaging undergraduate students in faculty-student research projects.
+Learning how to research and uncover important parts of history is crucial for any student.

-A distinctive feature of Ship’s BSEd program is that we have 3 faculty members who serve as special academic advisors to our students pursuing teacher certification.
-Each of these faculty members were high school history teachers who chose to return and earn their doctoral degrees, so they are both experts in history scholarship and experienced classroom teachers.
+A distinctive feature of Ship’s BSEd program is that we have two faculty members who serve as special academic advisors to our students pursuing teacher certification.
+Both of these faculty members were high school history teachers who chose to return and earn their doctoral degrees, so they history scholars and experienced classroom teachers.
 These faculty members help students to navigate the university and state requirements for teacher certification, teach the department’s course on social studies teaching methods, and supervise student teachers in the field.
+Students pursuing a bachelor’s degree in history who wish to teach in PA can take advantage of our faculty’s guidance to help prepare them for a career in education.

 Nearby historical sites and institutions offer unusually rich resources for the study of history.
 Recently, students have arranged internships at such places as: